IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 * The `forMachine` method is used for a machine readable representation, which can be different depending on the detail level.
   It's default implementation false back to the toJson method of Aeson

-* the `forHuman` method shall represent the message in human readble Form.
+* the `forHuman` method shall represent the message in human readable form.
-  It's default implementation false back to the humanise method of Humanise

 * the `asMetrics` method shall represent the message as 0 to n metrics.
   It's default implementation assumes no metrics.
 If a text is given it is